cjm715/cjm715.github.io/_posts/2020-12-22-kaggle-reverse-game-of-life.md

 ##  Simulated Annealing

 I used simulated annealing to solve this problem.
 Simulated annealing is a heuristic probabilistic method for approximating a global optimum.
 It is inspired by the annealing process in metallurgy, a method of heating and cooling in a controlled way to reduce a metal's defects by slowly lowering the temperature of the metal as a method to converge to lowest energy state of metal.
-A metal that is heated and then cooled under a temperature schedule will get close to the lowest possible energy by means of thermal fluctuations.

 The competition task is framed as an optimization problem.
 The cost function $$f(x)$$ is the closeness of the stop state $$y$$ using the guess $$x$$ as our start state. $$x$$ and $$y$$ are matrices representing the grid where a single element is either $$0$$ for dead and $$1$$ for alive.
 The objective is to find the best $$x$$ that minimizes $$f(x)$$.
 The way simulated annealing works is by starting off with a guess for $$x$$ and then considers a slightly different candidate solution $$x'$$, then we throw away the worst of the two according to $$f$$ with a certain probability $$p$$.
 Then, we repeat this process for the picked one from the last iteration  and call it $$z$$ and produce another variant $$z'$$, and we continue this process repeatedly until we get to a point where the cost doesn't change much.
 Let's now be more specific and define $$f$$ and the probability $$p$$ exactly.